 The objectives of the Federation are:

-1.Coordination of European associations, societies and members working in the field of sexology.
+1.Coordination of European associations, societies and members working in the field of sexology and sexual health.

 2. Encouraging the study, the coordination and the development of the teaching of sexology, including professional training programmes in this domain, according to the directives of WHO (RT 574) which deal with the role of the trainer, the consultant and the therapist, as well as the sensitization of all professional groups which are concerned by human sexuality.

-3. Encourage research projects at a European level in the domain of sexology.
+3. Encourage research projects at a European level in the domain of sexology and sexual health.

 4. Encourage and/or realize organization of scientific meetings in this domain.